populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 1. Includes only genotypes with depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes.
 2. The labels we use to classify individuals by chromosomal sex changed from “male” and “female” to “XY” and “XX.”
 More details available in this [blog post](https://gnomad.broadinstitute.org/news/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability/#tweaks-and-updates).
 3. Some downsamplings exceed population counts and thus are not available for those populations.
-4. For HGDP and 1KG subsets, project specified populations are available in place of gnomAD inferred global populations.
+4. For HGDP and 1KG subsets, project specified populations are available in place of OurDNA inferred global populations.
 The HGDP populations are detailed [here](https://science.sciencemag.org/content/367/6484/eaay5012).
 The 1KG populations are described [here](https://www.internationalgenome.org/category/population).

 ### Hail Table annotation descriptions

-The gnomAD v3 Hail Table annotations are defined below:
+The OurDNA v3 Hail Table annotations are defined below:

 **Global fields**:

 - **freq_meta**: Allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
-- **freq_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
+- **freq_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
-- **faf_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
+- **faf_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: OurDNA inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
 - **faf_meta**: Filtering allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
 - **VEP version**: VEP version that was run on the callset.
 - **vep_csq_header**: VEP header for VCF export.